Occupancy fraction, fractional colouring, and triangle fraction: The proofs

 \section{The proofs}

-\begin{proof}[Proof of Theorem~\ref{thm:occupancy}] We optimise~\eqref{eqn:hcmbound} in Lemma~\ref{lem:hcmbound}.
-As the first argument of the maximisation in~\eqref{eqn:hcmbound} is increasing in $z$ while the second is decreasing, the minimum occurs where these two arguments are equal: at $z\in\RR^+$ satisfying
+\begin{proof}[Proof of Theorem~\ref{thm:occupancy}] In order to obtain the desired result we evaluate the right hand side of~\eqref{eqn:hcmbound} in Lemma~\ref{lem:hcmbound}.
+For fixed positive parameters $\lambda,\Delta,f$, the first argument of the maximisation in~\eqref{eqn:hcmbound} is decreasing from $1$ to $0$ as $z$ grows from $0$ to $+\infty$, while the second is increasing from $0$ to $+\infty$.
+Therefore, there exists a unique $z_0>0$ satisfying